-First of All: What Is ADHD?
+What Is ADHD?

-ADHD is a behavioral disorder that makes it difficult for the sufferer to concentrate.
+To understand how CBD interacts with ADHD, we must first understand what ADHD is.
+ADHD is a behavioral disorder that makes it difficult for the individual to concentrate.
 Typical symptoms include chronic inattentiveness, hyperactivity, and an increase in impulsive actions.

 What Causes ADHD?

-A big problem is that some people believe ADHD is a made-up condition used to explain away bad behavior.
-This happens because of the considerable frequency of misdiagnosis in recent years, due to the lack of sufficient classification criteria for the condition.
+Unfortunately, some people believe ADHD is a made-up condition used to explain away bad behavior.
+This happens because of the considerable frequency of misdiagnosis in recent years due to the lack of sufficient classification criteria for the condition.

 What Are We Doing Currently to Treat ADHD?

 At present, experts treat ADHD with a mix of both medications and cognitive behavioral therapy.
 They combine drugs that seek to alter brain function with psychoanalytic techniques.

 Ritalin and Adderall are two of the most common treatments for ADHD.
 Both deal with the outward symptoms of the condition and try to make day-to-day life more bearable.
 These drugs work by regulating the release of dopamine and the rate at which the brain releases norepinephrine.

 One of the positive effects of these drugs is that they also improve cognitive abilities to help people living with ADHD focus.
 This means that users experience a much larger memory capacity, as well as a compulsive desire to be working on or completing something.

 This might sound wonderful.
 However, remember that these drugs change brain functions and overload parts of the brain to try and compensate for insufficiencies in other areas.